 Production is a crucial element of video making, and if you don't take it seriously, chances are that your viewers might find your video unprofessional and even leave a dislike.

 This is pretty self-explanatory - no one wants to look at a dark, blurry video.
 We want to be able to see what we’re looking at.
 If your lighting isn’t good, the image on the screen is no good, either.
 You can solve this problem by using the sun in your favor and filming during daylight or by investing in some lighting gear if you like filming indoors.

 If you film indoors, then you could try to get some good lights that have enough brightness so that the video appears clear in front of the camera.

 Unbalanced audio - meaning, being too soft-spoken, too loud, or too unstable with your volume - can hurt your chances of retaining your audience for longer than a couple of minutes, at best.

 A good microphone is essential for obvious reasons.
 You want your viewers to be able to hear what you say clearly, and not have to rewind every few seconds because the audio quality is poor.
 While you're editing, make sure you use headphones or earbuds to get a "feel" of what your viewers will experience when watching your video.
 You don't like people screaming in your ear, right?
 Neither do they.
 If you're shouting into your ear - fix it before uploading.
 That's the purpose of editing.

 YouTube is a visual platform.
 If what you’re producing is blurry, dark, and pixelated - you’re doing it wrong.
+YouTube videos with bad visuals and presentations are not popular.
 People will click right off of your video if it’s too low quality.
 Invest in a decent camera or smartphone and get to work.
 Make sure you film in the highest resolution possible so your visuals are crystal clear and pristine.